 According to Feeding America, almost 11% of Alameda County residents were food insecure in March of 2021, a 2.5% increase from 2019.
 The Alameda County Community Food Bank (ACCFB), reports that it serves 1 out of every 4 Alameda County residents.
 Prior to the pandemic, ACCFB distributed 380,000 meals a week through its network of 275 nonprofit agencies throughout Alameda County.
-However, they now provide food for approximately 1 million meals per week and they expect to provide 53 million pounds of food this year -64 percent more than the last full fiscal year before COVID.
+During the pandemic, they provided approximately 1 million meals per week and expect to provide 53 million pounds of food for 2021 -64 percent more than the last full fiscal year before COVID.
 (IN)EQUITY: In 2018, the City of Oakland released the Oakland Equity Indicators Report.
-The purpose is to develop a baseline quantitative framework to better understand the impacts of race, measure inequities, and track changes in the disparities for different groups.
+The report develops a baseline quantitative framework to better understand the impacts of race, measure inequities, and track changes in the disparities for different groups.
 The report features 72 indicators across six themes: Economy, Education, Public Health, Housing, Public Safety and Neighborhood and Civic Life.
-Oakland's 2018 Citywide Equity score was 33.5 (out of 100).
-Lowest scoring areas include education, public health, housing and public safety.
-These areas of concern are reflected in the results of this year's AC-OCAP Community Survey.
+Oakland's 2018 Citywide Equity score was 33.5 (out of 100) with a Poverty Equity score of 33 and ratio of 3.09.
+This indicates the ratio between the percents of African Americans and Whites who are living in poverty, i.e. African Americans are 3.09 times more likely than Whites to live at or below the FPL.

 12. Describe your agency's approach or system for collecting, analyzing, and reporting customer satisfaction data to the governing board.
-(Organizational Standard 6.4, State Plan)

-☐ Adaptations to the response in your agency's 2020-2021 CAP are described below.
+(Organizational Standard 6.4, State Plan) ☑ No change to the response in your agency's 2020-2021 CAP.☐ Adaptations to the response in your agency's 2020-2021 CAP are described below.